-If you need financial help with car registration, then you already know that vehicle registration is expensive.
+We’ve found programs to help pay for vehicle registration!
+If you need help with this, then you already know that vehicle registration is expensive.
 The costs of vehicle registration make it hard for low income households to safely and legally drive.
 This can make it difficult to go to work, go to school, buy groceries or really do anything at all.

 Fortunately, there is help.
 Our team of researchers have spent a lot of time looking into this and we’ve found a few ways that you can get help with the high costs of vehicle registration.